Deepak-Spider/soccer-trivia/README.md

 * The Logo

 The Logo is displayed on the main area of the Home Page as an image.
 The Soccer Trivia logo is a creative and eye-catching design that conveys the theme of the game.
 The logo features a stylized soccer ball encased within a dynamic, flame-like orange shape, suggesting motion or intensity.
 The soccer ball represents the main topic, which is soccer trivia.
-It also implies that your project is fun, engaging, and interactive, as soccer is a popular and exciting sport.
+It also implies that the project is fun, engaging, and interactive, as soccer is a popular and exciting sport.
 The flame-like shape around the soccer ball symbolises the challenge and difficulty of the trivia questions, as well as the passion and enthusiasm of the players.
 It also creates a contrast with the white background, making the logo stand out and attract attention.
 The logo is simple, yet memorable and distinctive.
 It captures the essence of the game and communicates it effectively to the target audience.